 S.N.S.
 2003, c.
 1

-1 These regulations may be cited as the Oil Heat System Technician Trade Regulations.
+1 These trade regulations may be cited as the Oil Heat System Technician Trade Regulations.

 2 (1) In these regulations,

-(c) “oil heat system technician trade” means the occupation of an oil burner mechanic, consisting of installing, repairing and maintaining oil-burning and oil-combination-burning equipment and appliances that utilize up to and including grade No. 2 oil, waste oil or biofuels for heat production in residential or commercial applications, and work in relation to the following:
+“oil heat system technician trade” means the occupation of an oil heat system technician, consisting of installing, repairing and maintaining oil-burning and oil-combination-burning equipment and appliances that utilize up to and including grade No. 2 oil, waste oil or biofuels for heat production in residential applications or commercial applications, and work in relation to the following:

 (i) fuel supply lines,